Eddy Palacci: Career

 After the war, Palacci learned that during the war his father had died in Egypt and his maternal grandfather in Paris.
 His mother and then sister returned from Egypt and lived with his grandmother and him in Paris.
 He finished his schooling and university with a degree in chemical engineering (rubber and polymers).

-He started military service in 1954 and served in Algeria (1955-1956) as an officer.
+He started military service in 1954 and served in Algeria (1955–1956) as an officer.
 In 1957, he returned to Paris and worked as an engineer chemist in several plants.

-In 1960, he left with his wife to live in Israel.
-In Israel, he worked in chemical industries that included: tires, detergents, insecticides, industrial chemicals, buildings, and ecology.
+In 1960, he left with his wife to live in Israel, where he worked in chemical industries.
 He also translated between Hebrew, French, and English and served as an ISO-9000 quality control consultant.
 His wife also worked in translation.

-From 1993 onwards, Palacci and wife were very active in "Aloumim" (children hidden in France).
+From 1993 onward, Palacci and his wife were very active in "Aloumim" (children hidden in France).
 For some time, he served as the organization's vice-president.
 He strove for restitution to those French Jews interned in Nazi concentration camps during World War II.
-In 2006, Professor Simon Epstein of the Vidal Sassoon International Center for the Study of Anti-Semitism and Palacci for Aloumim met with a delegation from the Commission pour l'indemnisation des victimes de spoliations (CIVS) (Commission for the Compensation of Victims of Spoliation).
+In 2006, Professor Simon Epstein of the Vidal Sassoon International Center for the Study of Antisemitism and Palacci for Aloumim met with a delegation from the Commission pour l'indemnisation des victimes de spoliations (CIVS) (Commission for the Compensation of Victims of Spoliation).
 He also supported the Judeopedia.

 Personal and death

 Palacci's parents met in Paris at a wedding.
 His father, who was ill for much of his life, returned with his family to Garden City, Cairo, Egypt for warmer weather.
 He came from both Sephardic and Ashkenazi families: